June 9, 2024

 Hereâs the deal: three full days.
 Yup, thatâs it.
 Just 3ïžâŁ

 Thatâs all youâll need to hit up the major sights, dive into some authentic cultural experiences, and of course â eat your body weight in mind-blowing street food (because thatâs the best part of traveling to any country tbh).
-In this guide, Iâm going to spill all the deets on how to make those three days count.
+In this guide, Iâm going to spill all the deets on how to make those three days in Hanoi count.

 To help you plan the best 3-day itinerary in Hanoi, make sure to read this entire article.
 This complete first-timerâs guide to Hanoi includes the best time to visit Hanoi, as well as boutique hotel recommendations for where to stay, my favorite restaurants/places to eat, and all of the best activities and things to do.
 So letâs get into it âŹïž